Software - General Information

 The easiest way to produce tessellations using these programs is to let the software 'suggest' a subject.
 All of them will produce a mesh outline, or lattice, according to the symmetry rules you set.
 You then have to push and pull the lines, add and remove corners and points, etc, until you have shapes you recognise.
 You still have to interpret the results.

 Types There are few dedicated stand alone programs.
-A favourite of mine (Doctor David) is 'Tess'.
-'Tess'.
+A favourite of mine is 'Tesselmaniac'.
 Other packages 'plug in' to a main graphics program and use it to produce the actual artwork.
-Two are covered here - see below.
+A few are covered here - see below.
 The disadvantage of these is that you need to own the main program - and this can be expensive.
 Yet another way is by using a specially designed Java applet and producing tessellations directly on line.
 If you want to use the result, it has to be 'grabbed' off the screen.

-• Shodor.org - an education website's free standalone program
+• Shodor.org - an education website's free tessellation program that works through your web browser while you're surfing the Net.

 • Kali - A set of stand-alone programs for Windows, Mac, and Linux